Nivlac17/chess/notes.md

 Chess Project:
 We need to build an interface to code the pieces -> most efficient and somewhat easier for future

+Look into Records lecture to avoid toString() and @Override methods